-And while it's true that one reason a person might turn to addiction is to defend against shame—and other types of emotional pain—Marcus Warner and Jim Wilder explain (in the book mentioned above):
+And while it's true that one reason a person might turn to addiction (or chronic patterns of sin) is to defend against shame—and other types of emotional pain—Marcus Warner and Jim Wilder explain (in the book mentioned above):

 "It is the inability to find effective means of change that has led our culture to make tolerance its highest value.
 To improve the tolerance alcoholics received and give them a chance to start again, alcoholism was reframed as a disease…."

 So the "medical" or "disease" model of addictions was developed predominantly in an attempt to destigmatize addictions... because then people might find it easier to get out of addiction, and might not even go there in the first place.
 Actually, it was addicts themselves who led the anti-shame movement.
 But many of them took the model too far.
 They told themselves and other addicts that they were completely helpless in the face of their "disease."
 They had been born with a propensity for addiction and it wasn't at all their fault.

 Thus, Patrick Carnes wrote in his first book that launched the sex addiction field: “For the addict, however, there is no choice.
 No choice.”